A16 (restaurant): Menu

 A16's menu focuses on the cuisine of Campania, Italy.
 A16 is well known for its wood-fired pizza.
 Other dishes include braised octopus, fettuccine made with black pepper served with pig's trotters, sirloin steak and goat chop.
 Main courses come with a side dish of the diners choice, including cannellini beans or broccoli with calabrian chiles and colatura di alici.
 For dessert, the restaurant serves a chocolate tart with sea salt.
 The menu offers many local ingredients from the San Francisco Bay Area, including coffee from Blue Bottle Coffee Company.
 The San Francisco location offers three-course lunch meals for $20.
-During lunch time, the kitchen staff can be seen butchering fresh animal meat for dinner service, including pig, rabbit, goat, chicken, and duck.
+During lunch time, the kitchen staff can be seen processing meat for dinner service, including pig, rabbit, goat, chicken, and duck.

 The wine list is maintained by owner and sommelier, Shelley Lindgren.
 It lists over 1,500 bottles of wine and focuses on Southern Italian wine.